Health and Wellbeing

 - Plan an after dinner game

 Need some more inspiration?
-Check out The Family Dinner Project’s conversation starters and dinner game ideas.
+View The Family Dinner Project’s conversation starters and dinner game ideas.

 There are a number of key organisations that work in partnership to improve the health and wellbeing of residents known as the Malvern Hills District Health and Wellbeing Partnership.
-To deliver against the Worcestershire health and wellbeing priorities, we have developed the Malvern Hills District Health and Well-being Plan 2016-21 which is delivered by a number of partners.
+To deliver against the Worcestershire health and wellbeing priorities, we have developed the Malvern Hills District Health and Well-being Plan, which is currently being updated.